Winning Strategies: Your Best Likelihood of Success Within a Small Claims Court Case | Anderson Aylwin Begg & Co.

 • To prepare a thorough checklist and worksheet for use at Trial so to help ensure that all critical witness questions are asked and that all evidence documents are presented;

-• To stay unemotional and thereby able to remain focused on presenting the facts and avoiding of unnecessary drama; and
+• To stay unemotional and thereby able to remain focused on presenting the facts and avoiding of unnecessary drama;

 • To carefully consider experienced professional representation for assistance in organizing and preparing and as your advocate in the courtroom.